akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold’s face was unreadable.
 ‘My daughter has strong hands of her own.’

-Sir Guy laughed, as if Harold had made a joke.
+Sir Guy laughed, as if Harold had intended a joke.

 He came again a month later, and again before Christmas, mindful of Goosie’s beak, for the goose did not like the man.
 Each time he brought gifts: a bolt of silk from the continent, an expensive leather‑bound book, a silver brooch with a design Beatrice had never seen.
 Harold accepted them with careful thanks.
 Beatrice thanked him with her mother’s courtesies, her face smooth, her mind sharp, her eyes watchful, as her father had been teaching her.